Welcome to Past Shadows. A site for mystery, wonderment, archaeological discovery and more.

 And in breaking news, Monsters on the Loose was just awarded 2nd place in a national book competiion.

 What to do in Ramona?
 A topic for the near future.
 But the Ramona Pioneer Society has re-opened the remodeled Guy B. Woodward Museum and grounds.
+And, of course, there are lots of wineries in the area-especially try one of the wineries in the Highland Valley area.

 Just before noon, on Sunday April 19, 1931, twenty-nine-year-old Antonio Espinoza Martinez of Lemon Grove pulled off of Mission Gorge Road and parked his automobile in a flat area at the base of Black Mountain within what is now Mission Trails Regional Park.
 Martinez was a day laborer born in Mexicali and lived in a neighborhood described as having a “Mexican population with no paved streets or addresses.”